phoenix-rtos/phoenix-rtos-doc/lwip/index.md

 # Network stack

-This chapter describes the Phoenix-RTOS network stack.
-After reading this chapter, you will know:

-- The available network interface types (Ethernet, PPP, Wi-Fi, cellular modem, G3-PLC).
-- How to configure Ethernet interfaces and PHY drivers.
-- How PPP over UART connectivity works for IoT scenarios.
+This chapter covers the Phoenix-RTOS network stack: available network interface types (Ethernet, PPP, Wi-Fi, cellular modem, G3-PLC), Ethernet and PHY configuration, PPP over UART for IoT, and per-platform interface availability.
-- Which network interfaces are available per target platform.

 The Phoenix-RTOS network stack is based on LwIP.
 Following the microkernel architecture philosophy, it runs as a user-level server and provides a socket interface.
 Sockets are implemented using the native Phoenix-RTOS message passing